prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/README.md

   ![image](https://github.com/prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/assets/48976708/3fb5087b-a2c0-4659-8a1e-38e2796e193a)
   ![image](https://github.com/prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/assets/48976708/09b547c1-251a-4a6f-bb40-fab04d1a41c5)

-  6. Now in the terminal of MAGIC tool, after selecting any part of the design using 's', type 'what'.
+  6. Now in the tkcon terminal, after selecting any part of the design using 's', type `what`.
 PMOS and NMOS has been decribed the terminal.
   ![image](https://github.com/prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/assets/48976708/c96cc201-e20d-4723-90a5-ef728a66ec31)
   ![image](https://github.com/prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/assets/48976708/079e8873-9579-443f-919d-664035806852)

+  7. Go through the vlsistdcelldesign for more details on the cell design of the cloned github.
+  8. MAGIC tool is also a DRC check tool and the design always has to be DRC clean.
+It can highlight the same and errors will be shown in the terminal.
+  9. TO know the logic, it has to be extracted to SPICE in ngspice.